A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Numerical Examples

 We compare the proposed Algorithm \ref{alg:EVI-MMD} with other similar methods, including the EVI-Im by \cite{wang2021particle}, SVGD by \cite{liu2017stein}, and Langevin Monte Carlo (LMC) by \cite{rossky1978brownian}.
 For the EVI-Im and SVGD methods, we set the step size $\eta_0=0.1$ and a fixed bandwidth $h=0.1$ for the Gaussian kernel.
 The tuning parameters of LMC are $a=0.1$, $b=1$, and $c=0.55$, which decides the step size of LMC by the equation $\eta_0 = a (b+n)^{-c}$ (different from the proposed algorithm).

 To fairly compare the four algorithms, we compute the MMD$^2$ criterion using a fixed bandwidth $h=0.5$.
 So this MMD$^2$ is \emph{not} the objective function of any algorithms in this comparison.
-Figure \ref{fig:toymmd} shows the decreasing MMD$^2$ with respect to iterations of all the algorithms.
-Since both EVI-Im and EVI-MMD use the implicit Euler scheme, it is reasonable to compare the MMD$^2$ in each iteration.
-The two methods have two embedded loops in Algorithm \ref{alg:EVI-MMD-Ordinary}.
-The outer loop is indexed by $n$ and it is for each complete update of all particles.
-The inner loop is to minimize the objective function $J_n(\{\bm x_i\}_{i=1}^N)$ using L-BFGS.
-But SVGD and LMC only have a single loop.
-So we compare every 100 iterations of SVGD and LMC with 1 iteration (outer iteration indexed by $n$) of EVI-Im and EVI-MMD.
-This actually favors SVGD and LMC because the inner loop of EVI-Im and EVI-MMD is usually much less than 100 iterations.
-From Figure \ref{fig:toymmd} we can see that the EVI-MMD has the fastest descent in the second and third examples and only second to EVI-Im in the first example.
-Both EVI-MMD and EVI-Im are more stable than SVGD and LMC.
+Figure \ref{fig:toymmd} shows the decreasing MMD$^2$ with respect to iterations of all the algorithms. { }From Figure \ref{fig:toymmd} we can see that the EVI-MMD has the best performance for all three examples.